wiremock/api-template-library/pandascore.co/index.md

 ---
 slug: "pandascore-co"
-name: "PandaScore REST API for All Videogames"
+title: "PandaScore REST API for All Videogames"
 provider: "pandascore.co"
 description: "\n# Introduction\n\nWhether you're looking to build an official Pandascore\
   \ integration for your service, or you just want to build something awesome, [we\